Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Diversity Analysis of LDPC Codes under BP Decoding in Block-Fading Channels

-\begin{definition}[VN diversity] The diversity of a VN $v_i$ is defined as the diversity order of its final Boolean fading function $F_i$.
-If $v_i$ is a protograph VN, this diversity order applies to all codeword bits obtained by lifting the protograph. \end{definition}
+\begin{definition}[VN diversity] For a VN $v_i$, the VN diversity is defined as the diversity order of its final Boolean fading function $F_i$.
+If $v_i$ is a protograph VN, the same diversity order is assigned to all codeword bits obtained by lifting $v_i$. \end{definition}

+\begin{definition}[Code diversity] For an LDPC code with information set $\mathcal{I}$, define $F_c \triangleq \prod_{i \in \mathcal{I}} F_i,$ where $F_i$ denotes the fading function of the $i$-th information VN.
+The code diversity is defined as the diversity order of $F_c$, where successful BP decoding is identified with recovery of all information VNs. \end{definition}

-\begin{definition}[Full diversity] A fading function $F_i$ achieves full diversity if its final Boolean fading function satisfies $F_i = \sum_{m=0}^{M-1} A_m$ (i.e., its diversity order is $M$). \end{definition}
+\begin{definition}[Full diversity] A VN $v_i$ is said to achieve full diversity if $F_i=\sum_{m=0}^{M-1} A_m,$ that is, if its VN diversity is $M$.
+An LDPC code is said to achieve full diversity if its code diversity is $M$. \end{definition}